-We begin by exploring the galaxy mass dependence of the rotational support of the stellar component, shown in Figure \ref{FigMstarKrot}.
-Here, each galaxy is represented with a circle, coloured by the fraction of its stellar mass enclosed within 1 kpc from the centre ($f_{*,\mathrm{<1}} = M_{*,\mathrm{<1}}/M_*$), or, in other words, by the mass fraction attached to the dense inner clump discussed in the previous subsection.
+We begin by exploring the galaxy-mass dependence on the rotational support of the stellar component (shown in Figure \ref{FigMstarKrot}).
+Here, each galaxy is represented with a circle and coloured according to the fraction of its stellar mass enclosed within 1 kpc of the centre ($f_{*,\mathrm{<1}} = M_{*,\mathrm{<1}}/M_*$), or, in other words, by the mass fraction attached to the dense inner clump discussed in the previous subsection.
 The solid black line and the shaded regions indicate the median trend, as well as the 25th and 75th percentiles.
-The coloured squares correspond to the four example galaxies shown in Figure \ref{FigGxExamples} (galaxies A, B, C and D).
+The coloured squares correspond to the four example galaxies shown in Figure \ref{FigGxExamples} (galaxies A, B, C, and D).

-This figure shows a strong positive correlation between $\kappa_{\rm rot}$ and $\mathit{M_*}$, except for the most massive galaxies (i.e., $\log (M_{*}/M_{\odot}) > 10.3$) where there is a hint of a decrease in $\kappa_{\rm rot}$ with further increases in $\mathit{M_*}$.
-This change in trend is driven by the increasing importance of late major mergers in shaping the most massive galaxies, and by the effects of the energetic feedback from Active Galactic Nuclei \citep[AGN, see e.g.][]{Naab2014,Genel2015,R-G2017,SotilloRamos2022}.
+This figure shows a strong positive correlation between $\kappa_{\rm rot}$ and $\mathit{M_*}$, except for the most massive galaxies (i.e. $\log (M_{*}/M_{\odot}) > 10.3$), where there is a hint of a decrease in $\kappa_{\rm rot}$ as $\mathit{M_*}$ keeps increasing.
+This change in trend is driven by the increasing importance of late major mergers in shaping the most massive galaxies, and by the effects of the energetic feedback from active galactic nuclei \citep[AGNs; see e.g.][]{Naab2014,Genel2015,R-G2017,SotilloRamos2022}.

-The main takeaway point of Figure \ref{FigMstarKrot} is, however, the strong stellar mass dependence of galaxy morphology, as measured by $\kappa_{\rm rot}$.
-Broadly speaking, most, if not all, dwarf (i.e., $\log (M_{*}/M_{\odot}) < 9.0$) galaxies in TNG50 are dominated by a non-rotating spheroidal component, whereas the majority of massive galaxies have rotationally-supported discs.
+The main takeaway point of Figure \ref{FigMstarKrot} is, however, the strong stellar-mass dependence of galaxy morphology, as measured by $\kappa_{\rm rot}$.
+Broadly speaking, most -- if not all -- dwarf (i.e., $\log (M_{*}/M_{\odot}) < 9.0$) galaxies in TNG50 are dominated by a non-rotating spheroidal component, whereas the majority of massive galaxies have rotationally supported discs.

 The origin of this trend is not immediately obvious.
-One may posit, for example, that gaseous star-forming discs are unable to form in dwarfs, and that stars in dwarfs perhaps form in dense clouds before the gas has a chance to coalesce onto a disc.
-Galaxy B, however, provides a clear counterexample; this system has a distinctive star-forming gaseous disc but, yet, the stellar component, taken as a whole, barely rotates (i.e., $\kappa_{\rm rot}=0.24$).
+One may posit, for example, that gaseous star forming discs are unable to form in dwarfs, and that stars in dwarfs perhaps form in dense clouds before the gas has a chance to coalesce onto a disc.
+Galaxy B, however, provides a clear counter-example; this system has a distinctive, star forming gaseous disc, yet the stellar component, taken as a whole, barely rotates (i.e. $\kappa_{\rm rot}=0.24$).